davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data-serialization.md

-- Separates type metadata from the data itself, streamlining the bytes during transfer. {pivotal-gemfire-name} maintains a type registry that stores type metadata about the objects serialized with PDX.
+- Separates type metadata from the data itself, streamlining the bytes during transfer.
+VMware GemFire maintains a type registry that stores type metadata about the objects serialized with PDX.

 - Supports versioning as your application domain types evolve.
 It is